Gerrymandering: Spain

 Until the establishment of the Second Spanish Republic in 1931, Spain used both single-member and multi-member constituencies in general elections.
 Multi-member constituencies were only used in some big cities.
 Some gerrymandering examples included the districts of Vilademuls or Torroella de Montgrí in Catalonia.
-These districts were created in order to prevent the Federal Democratic Republican Party to win a seat in Figueres or La Bisbal and to secure a seat to the dynastic parties.
-Since 1931, the constituency boundaries match the province boundaries.
+These districts were created in order to prevent the Federal Democratic Republican Party from winning a seat in Figueres or La Bisbal and to secure a seat for the dynastic parties.
+Since 1931, the constituency boundaries have matched the provincial boundaries.

 After the Francoist dictatorship, during the transition to democracy, these fixed provincial constituencies were reestablished in Section 68.2 of the current 1978 Spanish Constitution, so gerrymandering is impossible in general elections.
 There are not winner-takes-all elections in Spain except for the tiny territories of Ceuta and Melilla (which only have one representative each); everywhere else the number of representatives assigned to a constituency is proportional to its population and calculated according to a national law, so tampering with under- or over-representation is difficult too.

 European, some regional and municipal elections are held under single, at-large multi-member constituencies with proportional representation and gerrymandering is not possible either.

+In fact, there is not even a direct translation of the term "gerrymandering" into Spanish and first-generation Hispanic and Latino Americans have struggled with such an unfamiliar concept in the Spanish-speaking world.